tari/taricorp.net/content/posts/2022/timelapser/index.md

 ---

-With a way to use ffmpeg to capture video directly (no intermediate video files!), we can move to thinking about where video will be stored.
+With a way to use ffmpeg to capture time-lapse video directly (no intermediate image files!), we can move to thinking about where video will be stored.

 ## Storage considerations

 As mentioned earlier, I only have a 32GB SD card at hand for this Raspberry Pi, and I don't trust it not to corrupt data without warning (both the Pi itself and the card; I don't really trust either with my data) so it seemed important to ensure that the Pi's local storage would not fill up with video and prevent further recording, as well as to copy data off the Pi shortly after its creation.
 I chose to address this by having the system upload video to Google Cloud Storage (GCS).
-There's nothing particularly special about GCS over one of the many other online object storage systems available; it was just convenient for me to use.
+There's nothing particularly special about GCS over one of the many other object storage systems available from many different service providers; it was just convenient for me to use GCS.

-I didn't want to completely clean up video periodically in case of an upload failure, and it's useful to get more frequent feedback on how video capture is going in the form of segments that can be viewed immediately so I also wanted to have the system incrementally upload video as it is captured rather than uploading larger chunks at long intervals (say, every day).
+I didn't want to completely clean up video periodically (by deleting old files) in case of an upload failure, and it's useful to get more frequent feedback on how video capture is going in the form of segments that can be viewed immediately so I also wanted to have the system incrementally upload video as it is captured rather than uploading larger chunks at long intervals (say, every day).
 Incremental upload also helps reduce the bandwidth needs of the system, since the total data transfer is spread over a longer interval.

 As discussed [above](#video-capture), by capturing video at a low frame rate rather than individual images at the same rate we can save storage space, improve picture quality, or possibly both.
 Incrementally uploading video files is somewhat more challenging than handling a similar collection of still images however, since still images have a convenient 1:1 relation to the captured frames (so it's easy to assume that a file's existence implies a complete frame) whereas video files become larger over time as frames are added.